HelmyBlub/chatSim/tasks.md

 Tasks:
 - citizen can ask other citizen for food if starving
-    - make search case for citizen
     - create some chat
         - bug: "ignore" intention message "undefined" should not happen.
 Does it happen for sleeping?
         - outcome of chat should be a trade of food in good case
             - currently simplified, just happens instantly in chat
-        - should not interact with the same citizen twice for same reason

 - check "isCitizenInVisionDistance", does not use citize vision.
 Replace it?
 - check if "citizen search" code should be ordered differently, with more files?